Global sensitivity analysis informed model reduction and selection applied to a Valsalva maneuver model: Discussion

 \section{Discussion}

-This study performs model reduction and selection using global sensitivity analysis (GSA) on a cardiovascular model predicting parasympathetic ($T_{p,b}$) and sympathetic ($T_s$) nervous outflow and heart rate ($H$) in response to the Valsalva maneuver (VM).
-For the GSA, we used Sobol' indices (SIs), conducting our analysis with respect to a scalar quantity of interest (QoI), computed using the Euclidean norm of the heart rate residual $||\mathbf{r}||_2$, and a time-varying QoI, the vector $\mathbf{r}$ given in equation \eqref{residual}.
-Computation for the scalar SIs \cite{Saltelli2010} was done with respect to $||\mathbf{r}||_2$ while the time-varying pointwise-in-time (PTSIs) \cite{Alexanderian2012}, generalized (GSIs) \cite{Alexanderian2020}, and limited-memory (LMSIs) Sobol' indices are with respect to $\mathbf{r}$.
-A novel component is the introduction of the LMSIs using a moving integration window $\Delta$ motivated by the transient VM process.
-The scalar SIs determined a ranking of parameter influence on the model output averaged over the entire time interval.
-We were able to categorize parameters based on their influence on the model output into three groups: most, moderately, and least influential.
-Additionally, the LMSIs informed a model reduction protocol that generated four models, $m_0$, $m_1$, $m_2$, and $m_3$.
-We analyzed the performance of these models qualitatively, comparing the model predicted signals to the original model $m_0$, and quantitatively, calculating the relative Akaike Information Criterion with correction ($\text{AICc}_{rel}$, equation \eqref{relativeAICc}) and the Bayesian Information Criterion ($\text{BIC}_{rel}$, equation \eqref{relativeBIC}) for each model. $m_1$ proved to be the best model, implying the necessity of modeling both the aortic and carotid baroreceptor regions to predict heart rate accurately.
+This study performs model reduction and selection using GSA on a cardiovascular model predicting heart rate ($H$) in response to the VM.
+Computation for the scalar SIs \cite{Saltelli2010} was done with respect to $||\mathbf{r}||_2$ while the time-varying PTSIs \cite{Alexanderian2012}, GSIs \cite{Alexanderian2020}, and LMSIs are with respect to $\mathbf{r}$.
+A novel component of this study is the introduction of the LMSIs using a moving integration window $\Delta$ motivated by the transient VM.
+The scalar SIs determined a ranking of parameter influence, from which we created three groups: most, moderately, and least influential.
+Additionally, the LMSIs informed a model reduction protocol that generated five models: $m_0$, $m_1$, $m_2$, $m_3$, and $m_4$.
+We analyzed the performance of these models quantitatively, calculating the $\text{AICc}_{r}$ and $\text{BIC}_{r}$ (equation \eqref{AICcr_BICcr}) values, and qualitatively, comparing the model predicted signals to the original model $m_0$, $Q$ (equation \eqref{Tsmetric}).
+From this analysis, $m_2$ is the best model, suggesting that modeling both the aortic and carotid baroreceptor regions are necessary to predict heart rate and neural tones.